ASFHyP3/hyp3/docs/deployments/ASF-deployment.md

 ## 3. Deploy HyP3 to JPL

-Once the service user has been created, you can create a set of AWS Access Keys which can be used to deploy HyP3 via CI/CD tooling, or manually.
+Once the `github-actions` IAM user has been created, you can create a set of AWS Access Keys for that user, which can be used to deploy HyP3 via CI/CD tooling.
+You may want to deploy HyP3 manually with the `github-actions` IAM user access keys to verify that the `github-actions` user has sufficient deployment permissions.

-To deploy HyP3 manually, run these commands from the repository root, replacing any `<*>` with appropriate values, and adding any other needed parameter overrides for the deployment:
+To deploy HyP3 manually, using either the `github-actions` access keys or your own, run these commands from the repository root, replacing any `<*>` with appropriate values, and adding any other needed parameter overrides for the deployment:

 ```shell
 export AWS_ACCESS_KEY_ID=<service-user-access-key-id>